 St. Vrain Valley Schools has created an environment where its teachers are leading the districtwide transition to a blended learning model, one that integrates technology with high-quality instruction to drive student outcomes.
-With the support of Colorado Empowered Learning, it has (a) assessed teachers’ learning needs as they pertain to their experience in the blended and personalized learning space, (b) developed a certified train-the-trainer model of professional development, creating a cohort of teachers capable of leading districtwide implementation, and (c) provided micro-credentialing to acknowledge achievement and qualifications.
+With the support of Colorado Empowered Learning and services delivered by iLearn Collaborative, it has (a) assessed teachers’ learning needs as they pertain to their experience in the blended and personalized learning space, (b) developed a certified train-the-trainer model of professional development, creating a cohort of teachers capable of leading districtwide implementation, and (c) provided micro-credentialing to acknowledge achievement and qualifications.

 About The District

 St Vrain Valley RE 1J, Suburban PK-12, Longmont, Colorado, 32,639 Students

 The best way to make change happen is to let those doing the work lead the way.
 St. Vrain Valley Schools has created an environment where its teachers are leading the districtwide transition to a blended learning model, one that integrates technology with high-quality instruction to drive student outcomes.
 See St. Vrain Valley Schools Blended Learning 3-Year Plan

 - Identify Teacher Leaders: St. Vrain began five years ago by assembling eight teachers who were interested in blended learning, giving them an opportunity to learn, collaborate, and create together.
 These teachers were the first members of what became the Blended Collaborative.
 Blended Learning Collaborative Guidelines